Coronavirus (COVID-19) Resource Center

 Arapahoe County under Safer-at-Home Order

-On May 9, Arapahoe County started following the state’s Safer-at-Home order at the direction of the Tri-County Health Department (TCHD).
-This means that Critical Businesses can remain open, and many non-Critical Businesses can begin to open, with some restrictions.
-Read the full press release
+Arapahoe County is following the state’s Safer-at-Home order at the direction of the Tri-County Health Department (TCHD).
+This means that Critical Businesses can remain open, and many non-Critical Businesses can open, with some restrictions.

 - Safer at Home overview and guidelines